Leading Rubber Molding Manufacturers

 3. Collect the stock.

-5. Allow to cool and harden.
+5. Let it cool and solidify.

 Rubber Molding Design